keelfw/axi4lite_reg_generator/README.md

 | reg4  | 3..0   | 0       |

 # Automated Documentation
 When creating the register file, a markdown file with the register configuration is also created.
-This file will be saved in the same output directory as the VHDL and Verilog files.
+This file will be saved in the same output directory as the VHDL, Verilog, and System Verilog files.

 # Heirarchy